What is NCEA?

 Why do students use AME Workbooks?

 The very brief notes and NCEA questions in the AME Workbooks are best for last minute revision to practise for the Externals - the end of year NZQA examinations.
-You can practise actual recent NZQA exam questions, mark them and read the tips and explanations offered.
-Use them any time during the year as Achievement Standards are covered, but especially at the end of the year for revision and exam practise.
+You can practise actual recent NZQA exam questions, go to the Answers and mark them and read the tips and explanations offered.
+AME Workbooks can be used any time during the year as externally assessed Achievement Standards are covered but especially at the end of the year for end of year revision and exam practise.

 Why should parents buy Start Right Workbooks for their younger children?